Tā mātou rautaki me te kawenga mahi

 Our strategy and performance

-This is how we plan to meet the Minister of Local Government’s expectations, our legislative obligations and work with the water services sector to achieve our vision of ‘Tiakina te wai, hei oranga te katoa’ - ‘Safe water every day for everyone’.
+Our suite of accountability documents shows how we plan to meet the Minister of Local Government’s expectations, our legislative obligations and how we work with the water services sector.

 Our Minister and Letter of Expectations

-The role of the Minister is to oversee and manage the Crown's interest in, and relationship with, Taumata Arowai, and to exercise any statutory responsibilities.
+The role of the Minister is to oversee and manage the Crown's interest in, and relationship with, The Water Services Authority - Taumata Arowai, and to exercise any statutory responsibilities.

-Each year, our responsible Minister sets out what Taumata Arowai is expected to deliver during the year and the way that delivery should be made.
+Each year, our responsible Minister sets out what the Authority is expected to deliver during the year and the way that we should deliver it.

 Statement of Intent and Statement of Performance Expectations